quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-priorityupdated-def title="H3PriorityUpdated definition"}

 ## frame_created {#h3-framecreated}
-Importance: Core

 The `frame_created` event is emitted when the HTTP/3 framing actually happens.
+It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

-This does not necessarily coincide with HTTP/3 data getting passed to the QUIC layer.
+This event does not necessarily coincide with HTTP/3 data getting passed to the QUIC layer.
 For that, see the `stream_data_moved` event in {{QLOG-QUIC}}.

 ~~~ cddl
 H3FrameCreated = {